Is Google Always Right? The Truth About Google Search

 To understand whether Google is always right, we must first appreciate its role in SEO.
 Google commands over 91% of the global search engine market share (StatCounter, 2025), making it the undisputed leader in search.
 Consequently, its guidelines and algorithms dictate:

-• How websites are ranked?
+• How are websites ranked?

 • What constitutes quality content?

-• How user intent is interpreted?
+• How is user intent interpreted?

 Google’s algorithm updates—such as Panda, Penguin, and, more recently, the 2024 Gemini Update—are designed to improve the quality of search results.